club-e12/club-e12/docs/little errands and notes.md

 chech this out -> https://www.dokuwiki.org/dokuwiki#

 // WASTED almost a day on making responsive filemanager work with tiny MCE and MAMA !!!!!!
+// done: embedded with mamp, file handling ok, activated "save" button that triggers form submit.
+// to do: how to load document from file system into tinymce?
+// to do: css for hiding form submit button but keeping functional

-s5 slide show format, chech?
+* s5 slide show format, check?